The hot springs of Santa Rosa and San Vicente are located in Colombia’s magnificent coffee triangle.

-There are more a couple private spas a kilometer further up the road located in the big hotels.
+There are a couple private spas a km. further up the road located in the big hotels.
 But Balneario Santa Rosa is open to the public and has the best hot springs.
 Hotel Matisses is the most prominent luxury hotel – $62 a night (200,000 COP) and offers meals, massages and yoga lessons.

 The hot springs of San Vicente – the most natural Thermal Spa in Colombia

-While the spas at Santa Rosa are considered the most beautiful in Colombia I find the hot springs of San Vicente to much more natural, secluded and intimate.
+While the spas at Santa Rosa are considered the most beautiful in Colombia, I find the hot springs of San Vicente much more natural, secluded and intimate.
 Termales San Vincente’s motto is: ‘the most natural thermal spa in Colombia’.
 The facilities sit in a cloud forest in the mountains at 11,800 feet (2,300 meters) above sea level.
-The the air temperature here is always quite cool, around 50-60 degrees F. but the pools are over 100 degrees F. (30 degrees C.), the waters heated by underground volcanic activity.
+The air temperature here is always quite cool, around 50-60 degrees F. but the pools are over 100 degrees F. (30 degrees C.), the waters heated by underground volcanic activity.

 Tucked in green valley, nestled between steep mountains covered in green jungle vegetation make this a perfect place for nature lovers.
 Here there are five pools of hot thermal water.
 Cold showers funneling mountain spring water are located pool side.
 But don’t forget to visit the natural pools down the hill near the entrance.
 The natural pools of Rio Termal, tucked away in the jungle vegetation, you may find to be the best.